-What Rules Do You Need to Know to Use this Packet?
+What Rules Do I Need to Know to Use This Packet?

-Rule 41, Section 4(a) of the North Dakota Supreme Court Administrative Rules applies to requests to prohibit public access to records in a civil or criminal court case in North Dakota State District Court.
+Rule 41, Section 4(a) of the North Dakota Supreme Court Administrative Rules apply to requests to prohibit public access to records in a civil or criminal court case in North Dakota State District Court.

-Rule 3.2 of the North Dakota Rules of Court applies to motions in civil and criminal cases in North Dakota State District Court.
+Rule 3.2 of the North Dakota Rules of Court applies to Motions in civil and criminal cases in North Dakota State District Court.